tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 With the standard kernels loaded, we can create our central body, the Earth.
 In this example, the :func:`~tudatpy.numerical_simulation.environment_setup.get_default_body_settings` function is used to create the Earth using a number of default settings, which are distributed with Tudat(Py).
-For more information on these default models, have a look at :ref:`default_env_models`.
+For more information on these default models (for ephemeris, rotation, shape, atmosphere, etc.), have a look at :ref:`default_env_models`.

 .. code-block:: python